 A poetry project for you and your kids: https://wordpress.com/read/feeds/1008183/posts/2633177590

 Visit the San Diego Zoo, Mars, or the Georgia Aquarium with the click of your mouse.
-A shout out to Karen Lawler for suggesting these.
-If you Several virtual tours suggested by my friend, Karen Lawler.
-Thank you, Karen!
+A shout out to Karen Lawler for suggesting these virtual tours.
 Google “virtual museum tours to find more: